 Easter is the best time to visit Barcelona and relax for a few days.
-Although this year Easter holidays are early, at the beginning of April we will begin to notice the effect of the spring, and even enjoying a peaceful time to approach the city beaches.
+Although this year Easter holidays are early, at the end of march we will begin to notice the effect of the spring, and even enjoying a peaceful time to approach the city beaches.
 Moreover, as in the rest of the Spanish geography, Barcelona’s streets are taken over by religious processions through the city.
 Enjoy this Easter in Barcelona!

 WHAT TO DO IN EASTER IN BARCELONA